 When I first found out, there was going to be a film adaption of the novel Passing by Nella Larsen, I was over the moon.
 The story of a woman not knowing where she exists, whether that is the black world, the white world, or both, speaks true to this day.
 I was very impressed by the casting of the characters, such as Tessa Thompson being a queer light-skinned Afro-Panamanian actress (Irene Redfield) and Ruth Negga (Clare Kendry) a bi-racial actress herself, brings authentic representation to the film.

 Passing (2021) is set in the roaring 20s, and our central protagonist is Irene Redfield, an African-American woman who is married and has two children.
-She seems to have it all except whenever she’s reminded that she’s black living in a white world.
-The story also focuses on Irene’s childhood friend Clare Kendry, an African-American woman that chooses to pass for white in order to gain white privilege.
-Like in the novel, Passing acknowledges that passing for white doesn't just give people white privileges.
+She seems to have it all, except whenever she’s reminded that she’s black living in a white world.
+The story also focuses on Irene’s childhood friend Clare Kendry, an African-American woman that chooses to pass for white to gain white privilege.
+Like in the novel, Passing acknowledges that passing for white doesn’t just give people white privileges.
 There’s an exotic beauty to being white that is called the standards of white beauty.
 Irene is enthralled by Clare’s white beauty and her white life.
 This fascination over Clare’s beauty can also hint at a homoerotic desire that the film does not shy away from.

 Irene points out the dangers of Clare’s racial identity being exposed, such as the fear for her safety and child.
 It can also be argued that Clare’s demise is the symbolic violence that passing folk face when exposed.
 All in all, Passing is a visually stunning portrayal of Larsen’s story with an inclusive cast, and the performances of Thompson and Negga are sensational.